gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-07-09-the-first-colour-playdate-game.md

 > This blog post assumes some familiarity with [Playdate](https://play.date) (a handheld game console with a cool crank control scheme), [Playdate SDK](https://dev.play.date) and the [Lua programming language](https://www.lua.org/manual/5.4/).

 During the development of my forthcoming Playdate game *[Ball und Panzer Golf](/2023/06/26/ball-und-panzer-golf-making-a-playdate-game-in-a-week/)* (tentative title), I wanted to be able to draw to the debug layer from anywhere in my code.
+The SDK allows you to draw to the debug layer only from the `drawDebug` function.

 After filing a [feature request](https://devforum.play.date/t/additional-way-to-do-debug-draw-from-anywhere-in-code/11735) I thought about it some more and [came up with a workaround]():

 **1. (on initialisation) create a full screen opaque image**